danmcgrath10/audio-visualizer/DEPLOYMENT.md

 ### Prerequisites

-- Git repository with your Audio Visualizer code
+- Git repository with your EarGoo code
 - Node.js 16+ (for build processes)
 - Modern web browser for testing